 The Tibetan Regions in Gansu Province

 Gansu province has one Tibetan Autonomous Prefecture that is part of the traditional Tibetan region of Amdo.
-Gannan prefecture has been a hot-spot for political unrest for more than 6 years.
+Gannan prefecture has been a hot-spot for political unrest for more than 8 years.
 Along with several small protests, there have been more than 2 dozen self-immolations in this area.
-However, this region (including Xiahe and Labrang Monastery) remained open to foreign travelers all year in 2013.
-This area is also open to foreign tourists for 2014.
+However, this region (including Xiahe and Labrang Monastery) remained open to foreign travelers all year in 2013 and 2014.
+So far in 2015, Labrang and Langmusi have been open all year without any problems.
 The only exception is the seldom visited county of Drugchu (Zhouqu) in the far eastern region of Gannan prefecture.
 All other counties are open.

 The Tibetan Regions in Yunnan Province